Sanskrit Pearl of the day:

 Commentary:

-In life, the beneficiary soon forgets the benefit he received from a benefactor!
-But noble people never forget the help they receive from another, no matter how negligible.
-They will remember and be forever grateful to their benefactor, just like a coconut tree.
 Coconut trees don't need much water once they root themselves firmly in place.
 They survive pretty well in lands with scant irrigation or rainwater.
-But they need good tending as seedlings as they are growing.
-Once they mature they will bear sweet coconut water in their coconut shells.
-The coconut tree obviously doesn't get to enjoy the refreshing, tender coconut itself!
+But they need a lot of tending as seedlings while they are growing.
+Once they mature they will bear sweet coconut water in their shells.
+The coconut tree obviously doesn't get to enjoy the refreshingly sweet, tender coconut water itself!
 Instead, it continuously and graciously offers its cool waters to us, as if in gratitude for the tending.

-In fact, an interesting word in Sanskrit for this context is - कृतज्ञ (kṛtajña).
+In fact, an interesting word in Sanskrit for this context is—कृतज्ञ (kṛtajña).
 This is derived as कृतं जानामि इति कृतज्ञः (kṛtaṃ jānāmi iti kṛtajñaḥ).
 Literally, it means 'I know what you did for me', 'I acknowledge what you did for me'.
+Saying a 'thank you' and moving on just doesn't suffice!
 There is no forgetting the favor for any reason.
+The noble are grateful (कृतज्ञ, kṛtajña) to their benefactors forever.

 prathama vayasi pītaṃ toyam alpaṃ smarantaḥ